 - Allying ethical procurement with value for money

-We have taken time to understand the implications of the MSA and identify the areas within our business and supply chain where the greatest risks exist.
+We have taken time to understand the implications of the MSA and identify the areas within our business and supply chain where the greatest risk exists.
 These are:

-We have undertaken risk assessments in respect of these key areas and put measures in place to mitigate them.
+We have identified the main risks in respect of these key areas and put measures in place to mitigate them.
 These include:

-- Undertaking a review of our policy framework and instigating amendments to support compliance.
+- A comprehensive review of our policy framework which resulted in amendments to support compliance has been completed.

-- Sending a communication to every employee explaining the implications of the MSA and what they should do to recognise and report potential incidences.
+- Mandatory training for every employee explaining the implications of the MSA and what they should do to recognise and report potential incidences.

 - Ensuring both Riverside and any preferred supplier employment agencies we use have the correct checks and balances within recruitment systems, such as eligibility to work in the UK and Disclosure and Barring Service (DBS) or Disclosure Scotland checks.

-Our learning Management system, Learning Zone has an eLearning module which covers modern slavery and human trafficking and is a mandatory requirement for all new starters to Riverside.
-It has a reacquisition for all staff set for every two years and is automatically added into colleagues’ learning plan when it is due for the completion.
+Our learning management system, Learning Zone has an eLearning module which covers modern slavery and human trafficking and is a mandatory requirement for all new starters to Riverside.
+It has a systematic reminder for all staff set for every two years and is automatically added into colleagues’ learning plan when it is due for completion.

 Following completion of the module, every Riverside colleague will: